!Header Top Bar

 Unfortunately, arthritis cannot be treated.
 However, there are ways to slow its growth and minimize Fido’s discomfort, allowing him to live a better life.

-If you notice any signs of arthritis in your pet, take him to the veterinarian immediately.
+If you notice any signs of arthritis in your dog, take him to the veterinarian immediately.
 You should get Fido a comprehensive checkup as soon as possible.
 Early intervention can be extremely beneficial when dealing with any type of medical condition in pets, not just arthritis.

 Our canine companions are all unique.
 Once Fido has been properly diagnosed, your veterinarian will be able to recommend particular treatments.
 Medication may be an option for treatment.
 Anti-inflammatory medications and/or pain medicines may be among them.
 You may also have alternatives for giving your dog’s medication.
 Some are available as daily tablets or liquids to be consumed with food, while others require injections.
 Your veterinarian may also discuss joint supplements and specific diets.